Anny26022/live3.github.io/README.md

 #### Troubleshooting
 - If you encounter `ModuleNotFoundError`, ensure you're in the correct directory and using the right Python environment.
-- For Playwright-related errors, run: `playwright install` after pip install.
+- For Playwright errors, run `playwright install` after installing requirements.
-- For port conflicts, use `streamlit run streamlit_app.py --server.port 8502`.

 ---

-## 🧑‍💻 Usage Guide
+## 📝 Usage Guide

-### 1. Cross-Asset, Cross-Exchange Scanning
-- Select any asset class (stocks, indices, forex, crypto, etc.) and any exchange or region.
-- Define scan parameters and filters (EMA, price, volume, sector, etc.).
-- Run the scan to get results from across the globe in one unified dashboard.

-### 2. Multi-EMA Scanner
-- Navigate to **Advanced Scanner**.
+- Use the sidebar to navigate between dashboards and scanners.
-- Select desired EMAs, filters, and run the scan.
+- Configure filters and parameters for each scan.
-- View results, copy tickers, or export to CSV.

-### 3. Custom EMA Scanner
-- Go to **Custom EMA Scanner**.
-- Define your own EMA periods and thresholds.
-- Run and analyze results interactively.

-### 4. Price Bands & Financials
-- Explore **Price Bands** for visual analytics.
-- Dive into **Company Financials** for detailed metrics.

-### 5. News & Calendar
-- Check **Stock News** for latest updates.
+- Export results as CSV or copy tickers as needed.
 - Use **Results Calendar** to review results by date.

-### 6. Mobile/Tablet Usage
-- The app is fully responsive.
-For best experience, use in landscape mode on mobile.
+- The app is fully responsive—use in landscape mode on mobile for best experience.

 ---

-## ⚙️ Performance Optimization & Caching
-- The app uses Streamlit’s `@st.cache_data` decorator extensively to cache expensive API calls, news queries, and data processing, resulting in much faster reloads and reduced API usage.
-- News queries, full article fetches, and listing date lookups are all cached for optimal speed.
-- Efficient pandas operations and asynchronous fetching are used for high performance, even with large datasets.
-- UI and CSS are optimized for fast rendering on both desktop and mobile devices.

----

 ## ⚙️ Configuration & Customization

 ### Editing Scan Logic
-- Main scanner logic: `pages/02_Advanced_Scanner.py`
+- Main scanner logic: `pages/02_📈_Custom_Scanner.py`
-- Custom EMA logic: `pages/03_Custom_EMA_Scanner.py`
 - Add new dashboards: Create Python scripts in `pages/`

 ### Styling
 - Modify CSS in each page or shared `style.css` for colors, layout, and branding.
-- Example: Change color variables for a new theme.

 ### Data Sources
-- **TradingView Screener:** Powers cross-asset, cross-exchange, global scanning with SQL-like queries for all instrument types.
+- **TradingView Screener:** Cross-asset, global scanning with SQL-like queries.
-- **Google Sheets:** News/dashboard data fetched as CSV via pandas.
+- **Google Sheets:** News/dashboard data as CSV via pandas.
-- **GNews:** Fetches latest news for any stock (supports global tickers).
+- **GNews:** Latest news for any stock (supports global tickers).
-- **VaderSentiment:** Analyzes sentiment of news headlines.
+- **VaderSentiment:** Sentiment analysis of news headlines.
-- **Pytz:** Handles timezone conversions for accurate date/time representation.
+- **Pytz:** Timezone conversions for accurate date/time.

 ### Caching
 - Uses Streamlit’s `@st.cache_data` for fast reloads and reduced API calls.